Fortune 100 Technology Organization

 With this premise, CyberVista partnered with this organization to try and improve the process.
 Understanding the underlying skills within their cybersecurity enterprise was fundamental to developing a human capital management plan for the company’s current and anticipated cyber staff.

-If you are going to fundamentally rework your workforce plan, you first have to figure out the status of your company’s department.
+If you are going to fundamentally rework your workforce plan, you first have to figure out the status of your company’s cybersecurity department.
 The organization wanted a hiring framework based on data, current roles, accurate job families, and mobility within career paths.
-There was a lot of internal information to process so the cybersecurity team partnered with its HR department to ensure the new model fit within the overall Dell company culture.
+There was a lot of internal information to process so the cybersecurity team partnered with its HR department to ensure the new model fit within the overall company culture.

 The project started with an inventory of their current cybersecurity job roles, clarifying its internal hierarchy, reviewing job families and examining what makes each role different.
 Based on the results of this inventory, CyberVista developed a list of required skills for each job role, weighted and ranked the most critical skills, and grouped them by career level.